obsidianmd/obsidian-help/en/Import notes/Import from Evernote.md

 ---
 permalink: evernote
 ---
-Obsidian allows you to easily migrate your notes from Evernote using the official [[Importer|Importer plugin]].
+Obsidian allows you to easily migrate your notes from Evernote using the [[Importer|Importer plugin]].

 ## Export your data from Evernote

 Obsidian uses Evernote's export format `.enex` files.

 You can find Evernote's instructions for exporting your data [on Evenote's website](https://help.evernote.com/hc/en-us/articles/209005557-Export-notes-and-notebooks-as-ENEX-or-HTML).
 This method allows you to export entire notebooks in the desktop client.

 1. Go to the Notebooks screen
 2. Click on **More actions** (`•••` icon) and choose **Export Notebook...**